mattwach/matrix_clock/README.md

    * 1 220uF capacitor to reduce 5V noise
    * PCB for assembly (however you want to build it.  maybe something like [this](https://www.amazon.com/DEYUE-Double-sided-Prototyping-Solder-able-Protoboards/dp/B07FFDFLZ3))

+No current limiting chips are needed for the 8x8 design.

 # Reading the clock

 Here is my scheme for showing the time, which you can easily modify to your preference.